 A nod to biblical provision, Iosefina means “He will add.”
 It is the Polynesian equivalent of Josephine.
 The best part about this name is that the cute nickname of Sefina goes along with it!

-Sophisticated and sweet, Kakalina is the Hawaiian form of Katherine.
+Sophisticated and sweet, Kakalina as well as Kalina is the Hawaiian form of Katherine.
 It means “pure.”

 Rolling off the tongue like a note from a song, Kalama translates to the word “karma” in Polynesian culture.

-Short and sweet, Lani is a name associated with royalty that is linked with the words “sky” and “heaven.”
+Short and sweet, Lani is one of Polynesian names associated with royalty that is linked with the words “sky” and “heaven.”

 Originating in Samoa, Lanuola means “color of life.”
 This is a spirited name that calls to mind the fun, vivacious energy of a little girl with a zest for seeing the world!